deepflowio/docs/translate/translated/07-integration/01-process/01-wasm-plugin.md

 }
 // About return values
 /*
-    The agent can load multiple wasm plugins, and the agent will traverse all plugins to call the corresponding Export functions, but the traversal behavior can be controlled by the return values
+    The agent can load multiple wasm plugins, and the agent will iterate through all plugins to call the corresponding Export functions, but the iteration behavior can be controlled by the return values

     The return values are as follows:
-        sdk.ActionNext()                 Stop the current plugin and directly execute the next plugin sdk.ActionAbort()                Stop the current plugin and stop traversal sdk.ActionAbortWithErr(err)      Stop the current plugin, print error log, and stop traversal
+        sdk.ActionNext()                 Stop the current plugin and directly execute the next plugin sdk.ActionAbort()                Stop the current plugin and stop the iteration sdk.ActionAbortWithErr(err)      Stop the current plugin, print error logs, and stop the iteration

         sdk.HttpActionAbortWithResult()
-        sdk.ParseActionAbortWithL7Info()  The agent stops traversal and extracts the corresponding return result */
+        sdk.ParseActionAbortWithL7Info()  The agent stops the iteration and extracts the corresponding return result */
 ```